Adult Safeguarding: Sharing Information

 Frontline workers and volunteers should always share safeguarding concerns in line with their organisation’s policy, usually with their line manager or safeguarding lead in the first instance, except in emergency situations.
 As long as it does not increase the risk to the individual, the member of staff should explain to them that it is their duty to share their concern with their manager.
 The safeguarding principle of proportionality should underpin decisions about sharing information without consent, and decisions should be on a case-by-case basis.

 Individuals may not give their consent to the sharing of safeguarding information for a number of reasons.
 For example, they may be frightened of reprisals, they may fear losing control, they may not trust social services or other partners or they may fear that their relationship with the abuser will be damaged.
-Reassurance and appropriate support along with gentle persuasion may help to change their view on whether it is best to share information.

 If a person refuses intervention to support them with a safeguarding concern, or requests that information about them is not shared with other safeguarding partners, their wishes should be respected.
 However, there are a number of circumstances where the practitioner can reasonably override such a decision, including: